 Social aspects include e.g. human rights, labor rights and equal treatment.
 Environmental aspects are e.g. the companies' impact on the environment and climate.
 Corporate governance aspects are e.g. anti-corruption, shareholder rights and business ethics

 All funds under Finserve's management follow the responsible investment process that is formalized in Finserve's Policy for Integrating Sustainability Risks.
 The policy is available on the company's website https://finserve.se/viktig-information/.
 Each fund's sustainability policy is available on the funds' websites.
 Nordic Factoring Fund is not bright green, however it follows Finserve's policies as far as possible.

 When you make your analysis of the fund, you should mainly look at the credit risk and liquidity risk in the fund.
 Are you comfortable with the credit risk generated by the fund's holdings?
 Furthermore, the assets are illiquid and it can take some time to get their investment back if many want to withdraw invested funds at the same time.
 The fund has a low market risk and has a low correlation with other asset classes.

 We emphasize that we are not stressed by non-lending funds, but continue to work based on our models for credit assessment, all to ensure a good diversification of the portfolio in relation to the credit risk we take.

 If you need to sell your holdings, do so in the primary market where you get the best price.

-If you are in a hurry to sell, the secondary market may be an option.
-The official NAV price is published on the first banking day each month, what is shown during the month on NGM is not, I do not want to emphasize the official NAV price, as it may have been converted fund units in the secondary market to a different price than official NAV.
+The official NAV exchange rate is published on the first banking day each month, what is shown during the month on NGM is not, I do not want to emphasize the official NAV exchange rate, as fund units in the secondary market may have been converted to a different exchange rate than official NAV.